-15% will be paid only on the hours actually spent on standby.

-Beginning on the date this agreement is adopted by the Board of Supervisors, employees who are on standby time on any holiday listed in Section 16.1 shall receive 15% of their regular hourly rate for a period of not less than 24 hours.
+- a.
+Employees shall receive 15% of their regular hourly rate for each hour, or fraction thereof, spent on standby time. - Employees shall be paid at the rate of one and one half (1.5) times their regular hourly rate for each hour, or fraction thereof, of actual work. - c.
+Employees who are on standby time on any holiday listed in Article 16.1 of this Agreement shall receive 15% of their regular hourly rate for a period of not less than 24 hours.
 If the employee is called back to work, the 15% will be paid only on the hours actually spent on standby.